André Melly: Biography

-Melly was born in Geneva to a wealthy watchmaker Jean-Léonard and Antoinette-Marguerite Joly.
+Melly was born in Geneva to Jean-Léonard Melly, a wealthy watchmaker, and Antoinette-Marguerite, née Joly.
 He traced his ancestry to a Jean Colombe whose son Matthieu changed his name to "Mesley ou Melly" in the 16th century.
 Family legends held that he was a descendant of Christopher Columbus.
 The family shield had a dove in a sky above a ship sailing towards the setting sun with the motto "a good name is better than a golden girdle."

 Melly became interested in natural history at a young age following interactions with Louis Jurine and began to collect in the Swiss Alps.
 He went to learn trade in Livorno.
 During these years, he was influenced by the ideas of Voltaire and some of his remarks overheard at a cafe table led to the Government of the Kingdom of Naples placing a secret watch over him.

 He later worked as a clerk in 1819-22 for Viollier, Grabau and Co. of Genoa which traded in cotton from Egypt.
 He then emigrated to England and founded Melly, Romilly and Co. merchants at Liverpool and married Ellen Maria Greg (1807-1894), daughter of his business partner Samuel Greg, cotton-merchant.
 John James Audubon knew the Rathbone family into which one of Greg's other daughters was married.
 When Audubon visited England in 1826, he dined with Melly on several occasions, and examined his insect collections, recorded as 13000 species in Audubon's diary.
-Audubon was provided introductions by Melly who in turn was introduced to John Bachman to whom a set of specimens were sent, which may have been lost in transit.
+Audubon was provided introductions by Melly who in turn was introduced to John Bachman to whom a set of specimens was sent, which may have been lost in transit.

 Melly was careful with his finances and thanks to his friends, he was able to manage even in the rough economic period of 1825-6.
 Melly became a naturalised British citizen in 1827 through a private Act of Parliament.
 He took an interest in several learned societies and was a member of the statistical societies both at Manchester and Liverpool.